poenmasem/GetPrivacy/README.md

   - [arkenfox user.js (formerly ghacks-user.js)](https://github.com/arkenfox/user.js) - An ongoing comprehensive user.js template for configuring and hardening Firefox privacy, security and anti-fingerprinting.
   - [Hardening Guide](https://ebin.city/~werwolf/posts/firefox-hardening-guide/)

-* [Ungoogled Chomium](https://github.com/Eloston/ungoogled-chromium) - A lightweight approach to removing Google web service dependency.
+* [Ungoogled Chomium](https://github.com/Eloston/ungoogled-chromium) - A lightweight approach to removing Google web service dependency. ((From privacyguides.org) However, we do not strongly recommend the use of Ungoogled Chromium for most users at this time, because of a lack of official builds and updates from the developer.
+We strongly believe that auto-updating apps are key for maintaining security, lest you browse the web with outdated builds of your browser which may be susceptible to any number of live exploits.)

   - [Hardening Guide](https://anonymousplanet.org/guide.html#ungoogled-chromium-1)

   - Installing Extensions